withtally/Tutorial-Deploy-Governance/Readme.md

 **CUSTOMIZE and COMPILE**

 The next step is to compile our contracts, but before we do that we need to configure our Solidity Compiler version.
 Compounds contracts were compiled with Solidity version: 0.5.16, which is significantly older than the default 0.7.3 which is found in the default HardHat configuration.
+You can update the Compound files be compatible with the latest compiler, but you will lose the implied security guarantees of the existing audited code if you do that.

-At the top of your project find the file:
+At the top level of your project find the file:

 `hardhat.config.js`